Locations:

 Epithelioid Sarcoma

 Epithelioid sarcoma (ES) is a rare subtype of soft tissue sarcoma.
-It usually starts as a lump in your forearms, hands, fingers, lower legs or feet — though it can appear in other areas.
-Eventually, more than one lump may develop, but this isn’t always the case.
-In some instances, you may also have open wounds (ulcerations) on your skin above the lumps.
+It usually starts as a lump in the connective tissues of your forearms, hands, fingers, lower legs or feet.
+But it can also appear in other areas of your body.

 Advertisement